Exabyte-io/documentation/docs/jobs-cli/batch-scripts/commands.md

 Here, the `<no_proc>` parameter represents the number of processors selected for computation via the relevant [Directives](directives.md), which can be referenced directly with the `$PBS_NP` [environment variable](directives.md#environment-variables) within the command.

 The `name_executable` component of the `mpirun` command on the other hand refers to the name of the executable being run as part of the job.
-This can either be a **global variable** loaded in one of the modules or present in the user's global search path, or can also be a **local variable** available within the Working Directory only.
+This can either be a **global variable** loaded in one of the modules or present in the user's global search path, or can also be a **local variable** available within the present working directory only.
 In the latter case, the executable has to be launched with the `./` standard executor command in UNIX operating systems.

 ### Adding Executables to Global Search Path

 To make an executable globally available across the entire CLI environment, the user should edit his/her `.bashrc` file under the [Login Home](../../infrastructure/login/directories.md) directory using his/her preferred command-line text editor.
-To add the desired executable on the `PATH` environmental variable defining the global search path, the following commands should be inserted in `.bashrc`.
+To add the desired executable on the `PATH` environmental variable defining the global search path, the following commands should be inserted inside `.bashrc`.

 ```bash
 export PATH=<path/to/directory/containing/executable>:$PATH